amohanonamission/AZ-104-AzureAdministrator-Study-Guide/README.md

-# Azure Administrator (AZ-104) Study Guide
+# Azure Administrator Associate - Study Guide (AZ-104)

-> A practical roadmap for preparing for the **Microsoft Certified: Azure Administrator Associate (AZ-104)** certification through self-study, hands-on labs, practice exams, and real Azure experience.
+A practical roadmap for preparing for the **Microsoft Certified: Azure Administrator Associate (AZ-104)** certification through self-study, hands-on labs, practice exams, and real Azure experience.

 ---

-# About This Repository
+## About This Repository
+I passed the **AZ-104** exam with approximately **5-6 weeks of self-study**, documenting my journey as I progressed:

-I created this repository while preparing for the **AZ-104** exam and passed after approximately **1.5 months of self-study**.
+I created this repository while preparing for the **AZ-104** exam and passed after approximately **5-6 weeks of self-study**.

 Instead of relying on memorization, I focused on understanding: